 Hardscaping with intriguing mosaic patterns, standing stones in strategic locations, or raking gravel in Zen gardens are all ways to use rocks for art.

-For the clients who love art and animals, birdhouses are quaint little additions that can serve both purposes.
-While there is the simplistic roof, walls and entry hole, the decoration and painting of birdhouses can become quite the talking point for some.
+For clients who love art and animals, birdhouses are quaint little additions that can serve both purposes.
+While there is the simplistic roof, walls, and entry hole, the decoration and painting of birdhouses can become quite the talking point for some.

 Also, their residents can brighten up any backyard with colorful plumage and song.